Skip to content

 There are many ways to make mistakes with medicines.
 Among the most common are taking the wrong medicine, taking too much medicine, giving the wrong medicine, and confusing one medicine for another.
 Problems from these mix-ups could range from minor to extremely serious.

-In 2012, more than 296,000 people called Poison Control for help with a medication error.
+In 2024, more than 361,000 people called a US poison center for help with a medication error.
 Taking the wrong medicine, taking too much medicine, giving the wrong medicine, mixing up medicines…there are so many ways to make mistakes.

 I took my wife's medicine instead of my own…